QMeqGR/qm-maxima/README.txt

 matrix representation.
 Abstract bras and kets are entered using the ‘bra’ and ‘ket’ functions using lists for the elements.
 These general kets are displayed in Dirac notation.
 Note that abstract kets and bras are _assumed to be orthonormal_.
+These general bras and kets may be used as tensor product states.
+Tensor product states in the matrix representation are also available.

    The following examples illustrate some of the basic capabilities of the ‘qm’ package.
-Here both abstract, and concrete kets are shown.
+Here both abstract, and concrete (matrix representation) kets are shown.

      (%i1) ket([a,b])+ket([c,d]);
      (%o1)                         |[c, d]> + |[a, b]>